Maxim Galkin: Biography

 He first became famous as an impersonator and is known for his talent at parody and his duets with the famous Russian pop singer Alla Pugacheva and Ani Lorak.

 Galkin was the host of the Russian version of Who Wants to Be a Millionaire? from 2001 to 2008.

+From March 15, 2009, to April 24, 2016, he was the co-host of the project "Dancing with the Stars", initially paired with Darya Zlatopolskaya.

+From November 12 to December 18, 2010, he was paired again with Darya Zlatopolskaya, the host of the project "Stilyagi Show".

 In 2010, Galkin was one of the few comedians performing an impression, albeit 'light-hearted', of President Vladimir Putin, on Russia's Channel One TV channel.

 On New Year's Eve in 2013, Galkin and the then popular Ukrainian comedian Volodymyr Zelenskyy performed together in a traditional New Year's program called “Little Blue Light” on the Russia-1 TV channel.
 Russian TV presenter Vladimir Solovyov, who later became a leading Kremlin propagandist, also appeared on the show as one of the presenters and danced in the audience during Galkin and Zelenskyy's performance.

 After November 2016, he hosted a children's, talent show on TV "Best of all" and did so at least until mid-2017.